zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

     description="A classification model for the iris dataset.", )

-# The step configuration will take precendece over the pipeline
+# The step configuration will take precedence over the pipeline
 @step(model_version=model_version)
 def svc_trainer(...) -> ...:
     ...